 Inquiry into truth is often compared to the figure of journey.
 In this sense, there should be certain affinity between philosophy and journey.
 This affinity seems to be widely accepted, although the reason for it remains unclear.
 This paper explores what makes this affinity possible as well as the subtle difference between philosophy and journey.
-In order to do that, first, with the help of philosophers on philosophizing and of the phenomenological description of philosophy, I attempt to describe what is happening in our mind when we are philosophizing.
+In order to do that, first, with the help of philosophers on philosophizing and of the phenomenological description of philosophizing.
 Second, I will endeavor to describe phenomenologically the experience of journey in an effort to lay down its essential features.
 Finally, based on these phenomenological descriptions of both philosophy and journey, I compare their characteristics in order to isolate what they have in common and uncommon, aiming to throw light on what makes their affinity possible.